You may be on a high-protein diet or taking a protein powder for health, energy, or fitness, but how well is your body digesting it?

 Medicinal mushrooms are also great at balancing blood sugar, helping you to lose weight and feel your best.

 Easily digestible.
 Vegan and non-dairy.
 High-quality, muscle-making protein with anti-ammonia properties.
 Medicinal mushrooms that aid in weight loss.
 You can find all of these benefits and more in our Body Ecology Immune Power Protein Shake!
 To find out how protein affects blood sugar and weight loss, read Part 2 in our protein series next.
 And Part 3 discusses protein and muscle growth.

 If you're eating a high-protein diet or taking a protein powder for energy, fitness, or health, it's important to know how well your body is digesting it.
 It's easy to become protein-malnourished without realizing it, for this reason.
 Signs of protein malnourishment may include anxiety and feeling stressed, as cortisol levels start to go up.

 To determine how well you're digesting your protein, consider these five truths:

-To make the Body Ecology Fermented Protein Shake a fully functional health and fitness tool, I also added powerful immune-boosting and blood-sugar-stabilizing medicinal mushrooms.
-Use my easily digestible Fermented Protein Shake to support healthy weight loss, improve energy levels, and fight off protein malnourishment -- try it as a meal supplement, meal replacement, or snack!
+To make the Body Ecology Immune Power Protein Shake a fully functional health and fitness tool, I also added powerful immune-boosting and blood-sugar-stabilizing medicinal mushrooms.
+Use my easily digestible Immune Power Protein Shake to support healthy weight loss, improve energy levels, and fight off protein malnourishment -- try it as a meal supplement, meal replacement, or snack!

 Sign up to receive weekly articles.
 You'll also receive a 15% off coupon, weekly articles, and tips from Donna and her team.